material-components/material-components-web/packages/mdc-theme/README.md

 #### `mdc-theme-prop-value($property)`

 If `$property` is a literal color value (e.g., `blue`, `#fff`), it is returned verbatim.
-Otherwise, the value of the corresponding theme property (from `mdc-theme-prop`) is returned.
+Otherwise, the value of the corresponding theme property (from `$mdc-theme-property-values`) is returned.
 If `$property` is not a color and no such theme property exists, an error is thrown.

 This is mainly useful in situations where `mdc-theme-prop` cannot be used directly (e.g., `box-shadow`).